thoughtspot/thoughtspot.github.io/_admin/architecture/performance.md

 ### Chasm Trap worksheets

-For chasm trap scenarios (two or more fact tables joined via a shared dimension) the following boundaries are recommended:
+For chasm trap scenarios (two or more fact tables joined by a shared dimension) the following boundaries are recommended:

 |Description |Boundary|